DirectOutput/DirectOutput/Documentation/30_IniFiles.md

 * __ABH{HeightInPixels}__ specifies the height of the part of the bitmap to be displayed.
 Defaults to the total height of the image if not specified.
 * __ABF{FrameNumber}__ indicates the frame of the image to be displayed.
 This setting is only relevant if you use animated gif images.
 Defaults to the first frame of the animated gif if not specified.

-\subsubsection inifiles_bitmapanimationpara Bitmap Animation Paras The following extra paras can be used in addition to the bitmap paras to animate the bitmap display on the matrix:
+\subsection inifiles_bitmapanimationpara Bitmap Animation Paras The following extra paras can be used in addition to the bitmap paras to animate the bitmap display on the matrix:
 * __AAC{CountOfFrames}__ specifies the total number of frames of the animation.
 * __AAF{FramesPerSecond}__ specifies the number of frames per second.